rafaelmagalhaes/nuxt3-auth/tutorial.md

 #### middleware

-Now in middleware we can handle the authentication based on value of the token in the cookies.
+Now in middleware, we can handle the authentication based on the value of the token in the cookies.

 ```typescript
 export default defineNuxtRouteMiddleware((to) => {